Skip to main content

 • the firm and/or relevant business unit suffers a material failure of risk management.

-Clawback should be applied to higher-paid material risk takers where either :
+Clawback should be applied to higher-paid material risk-takers where either:

-• there is reasonable evidence of the material risk taker’s misbehaviour or material error; and/or
+• there is reasonable evidence of the material risk-taker’s misbehaviour or material error; and/or

 • the firm or relevant business unit suffers a material failure of risk management.
 The firm must take account of all relevant factors, including the proximity of the staff member to the failure of the risk management in question and their level of responsibility.

-There are several legal and practical difficulties with implementing performance-adjustment mechanisms, particularly for existing awards, so firms should seek advice on such arrangements.
+There several legal and practical difficulties with implementing performance-adjustment mechanisms, particularly for existing awards, so firms should seek advice on such arrangements.

 Pension policy